Divorce Lawyer In Kent And Sussex County, Delaware

-As your lawyer, Thomas Gay will help you work through a number of issues on the way to a divorce settlement, including:
+As your lawyer, Thomas Gay will help you work through a number of issues on the way to a settlement, including:

 Delaware is an equitable distribution state.
-“Equitable” means fair, which could mean a fifty-fifty, sixty-forty or seventy-thirty division of marital property.
+“Equitable” means fair, which could mean fifty-fifty, sixty-forty or seventy-thirty division of marital property.
 The court will look at the earnings and earnings potential of both you and your spouse.
 The better off you expect to be in the future, the less you’ll receive now.

 If one side is financially dependent on the other, Delaware courts may order spousal support (also known as alimony).
 It is not as common as people think.
 The supporting spouse has to be able to afford the payments.
 You must also prove that the receiving spouse is financially dependent.